CraneStation/wasmtime-wasi/docs/WASI-manifest.md

 The following is a very rough draft.

-## Defined module names
+## Background: Module names

 First, WASI uses the following import module names:

 Name                     | Description
 ------------------------ | -----------
-"wasi:indexed"           | functions that take "resource indices" (integer file descriptors) "wasi"                   | functions that take "resource references" "wasi:resources:indexed" | i32 immutable global variable imports with names as described below "wasi:resources"         | ref immutable global variable imports with names as described below
+`wasi:indexed`           | functions that take "resource indices" (integer file descriptors) `wasi`                   | functions that take "resource references" `wasi:resources:indexed` | i32 immutable global variable imports with names as described below `wasi:resources`         | ref immutable global variable imports with names as described below

-The "indexed" forms use i32 indices instead of reference types.
+The `:indexed` forms use i32 indices instead of reference types.
 These are sometimes called "file descriptors" due to our POSIX heritage.
-And currently all the documentation and implementation here are using the "indexed" forms, but we're starting to anticipate reference-typed things here too.
+And currently all the documentation and implementation here are using the `:indexed` forms, but we're starting to anticipate reference-typed things here too.

 ## Resource import names

-Within the "wasi:resources:indexed" and "wasi:resources" modules, wasm modules can declare requests for access to various capabilities.
+Now, within the `wasi:resources:indexed` and `wasi:resources` modules, wasm modules can declare requests for access to various capabilities.
 The details of the requests are encoded in the import names.

 Note that these aren't a limit on what modules may access, as capabilities may